How much do business brokers charge: Breaking down pricing and fees

 Hiring a business broker can be an invaluable asset when selling your small business, but it does come with some costs associated with it.
 Business owners should carefully consider all of their options before deciding to hire a business broker in order to ensure they get the best value out of their investment.

-Baton works with experienced brokers and is more cost-efficient than hiring a traditional broker yourself - we charge 6% or less.
+Baton works with experienced brokers and is more cost-efficient than hiring a traditional broker yourself - we charge 6% or $6, whichever is higher.
 Wherever you are in your selling journey, we’re here to help.
 Even if you aren’t considering selling at all and simply want access to partners to help you think about how to organize your business around some of these ideas – you’re in the right place.
 Get started with Baton today.